PERU: Machu Picchu

 .

-Day Eleven (May 16 or 30): In the morning we'll depart for Lake Titicaca, making several stops along the way.
+Day Eleven (May 31 ): In the morning we'll depart for Lake Titicaca, making several stops along the way.
 We'll

 visit